saadArfin/Credit_Card_Recommender_Backend/README.md

 # Credit Card Agent (FastAPI Backend)

 A robust, explainable, LLM-powered credit card recommendation backend for Indian users.
-Guides users through a Q&A journey, extracts and stores structured preferences, and uses these for vector search, reward simulation, and LLM explanations.
+Guides users through a Q&A journey, extracts and stores structured preferences, and uses these for vector search, reward simulation, and explanations.

+---

 ## Features
-- Conversational Q&A to extract user preferences
+- Conversational, LLM-powered Q&A to extract user preferences
-- Gemini LLM for chat, embeddings, and explanations
+- Gemini (Google Generative AI) for chat, embeddings, and explanations
-- Pinecone for vector search
+- Pinecone for vector search and card similarity
-- Reward simulation and explainable recommendations
+- Reward simulation and explainable recommendations (LLM + fallback logic)
 - Session management (in-memory and file-based)
+- Cloud-ready: deployable to Render.com or any cloud platform
-- Ready for integration with a modern frontend
+- Easy integration with modern frontend (Next.js, etc.)

+---

 ## Project Structure
 ```